-A trusted friend recently sent me information and photographs relating to a group of hareidi Jews in Bet Shemesh, whose women and girls have begun to wear the Muslim women's garb that covers the entire body, including the head and face.
+A few years ago, a trusted friend sent me information and photographs relating to a group of hareidi Jews in Bet Shemesh, whose women and girls have begun to wear the Muslim women's garb that covers the entire body, including the head and face.
 A rabbinic supporter of the group says that these "modest" girls and women are hastening the arrival of the messiah.

 Does the Torah require such garb?
 Does halakha consider such clothing to be mandatory or even desirable for women?